kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 2. If a cached message exists (meaning the Pod was previously rejected but is now ready), the scheduler immediately clears its internal state by setting `pInfo.LastPreEnqueueRejectionMessage` to `""`.
    It then constructs a request to clear the condition and enqueues that request with a delay into the asynchronous API dispatcher.
+   The API dispatcher decides whether the API call will be canceled or overwritten if the previous one is already enqueued.

 ### Test Plan